pharmbio/robotlab/labrobots/README.md

-# robotlab-labrobots
+# labrobots

 Web server to our LiCONiC incubator, LiCONiC fridge, and BioTek washer, BioTek dispenser, ImageXpress microscope, and Honeywell barcode scanner.

-This is used by the robot cellpainter, https://github.com/pharmbio/robot-cellpainter, which is part of the AROS system, Open Automated Robotic System for Biological Laboratories, https://github.com/pharmbio/aros.
+This is used by the robot cellpainter and the robot imager.
+This is part of the AROS system, Open Automated Robotic System for Biological Laboratories, https://github.com/pharmbio/aros.

 <table>